-- Form the meat into a loaf and place it over a broiler pan to allow the fat to drain.
+Form the meat into a loaf, (about 5 inches wide), and place it over a broiler pan to allow the fat to drain.
 Lining the bottom of the broiler pan with foil will make for easier cleanup.

 - Line the bacon over the top of the loaf and carefully tuck the ends under the bottom.
 The bacon can be used to help support the shape of the loaf.
 I like to line them so that they are touching, but not overlapping so that you can easily slice in between each piece of bacon when it’s cooked.

 - Combine the sauce ingredients and brush 1/3 of it over the meatloaf.